 Guidelines on Completing Research Applications

 Please read the Rate Schedule and the RMBL Research Code in addition to completing the appropriate application.
-Email the Executive Director or Science Director (email@example.com) before submitting an application for New Research.
+Email the Executive Director or Science Director before submitting an application for New Research.
+All researchers and their team members individually register in the RMBL Community portal.
+People are able to login to their account at any time, once they have set up their account.

-- If you are a New Principal Investigator (PI), fill out a New/Renewal Application by Februray 1.
+- If you are a New Principal Investigator (PI), fill out a New/Renewal Application by Februray 7.
+This includes submitting a Project Description and CV.
+Instructions for Project Descriptions are HERE.

-- If you have an approved research plan that is current, please fill out the Continuing Application by April 1.
+- If you have an approved research plan that is current, please submit Annual Research Questions (previously known as a Continuing Application) by April 1, to be prioritized for labspace and other facility and service needs.

-- Members of a PI’s research team will need to complete either the Research Assistant or Visiting Scientist Application.
-EACH INDIVIDUAL AT RMBL WILL FILL OUT THEIR OWN APPLICATION.
+- Members of a PI’s research team must have their own account and make their own housing and research visit reservations.
+EACH INDIVIDUAL AT RMBL WILL SET UP THEIR OWN ACCOUNT IN THE RMBL PORTAL.
 The only exception is for family members who are all living together and will have a single bill for their stay.

 Contact the Science Director, if you don’t fit into one of these categories or have questions.
 Late applications can be accepted in most cases, though there is a late fee.
 Simple supplementary research projects can be added to an approved research plan by Feb.1 with no fee.
 After Feb.1, there is a fee to review supplementary research projects.